Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 Summons are created by Heroes and take their turn consecutively with the hero that summoned them ("their summoner").

+## Tokens and Markers

+A Token is a round cardboard piece that goes in a unit's play area as a tracker or reminder.

+A Marker is a square cardboard piece that goes on the map to indicate a location.

+Some Markers are **Objects** and can be targeted like units.
+During targeting, they are treated as units allied to whoever created them.

+Other Markers are **Terrain**.

 ## Abilities

 Abilities are listed on a unit card and a hero's extra cards.